scalableinternetservices/ucsb_website/project3.md

 ## List of supported endpoints

+- Navigating to `/login` will provide you with a simple form where you can enter your username.
+No password is required.
+When you submit the login form a new user should be created if no user matches the username or an exiting user should be logged in if the username exists.
+Either way, you should be re-directed to the root of the application `/`.
+This should initialized a user session and store the identity of the user in the session.

-- Navigating to the `/users` endpoint will list all `users` in your app
+- Navigating to `/logout` should remove the user information from the session

+- Navigating to any page other than `/login` without a user session should result in a re-direct to `/login`

+- Navigating to the root of the application `/` when you are logged in will show a list of all the posts from all users in chrolological order with the most recently created post at the top.
+Each post should include:
+  - The content of the post
+  - The username of the user who created the post
+  - The number of comments on a post (linkable to `/posts/:id` described below)
+  - The time the post was last updated
+  If the user is not logged in, they should be re-directed to the `/login`
+  - (Not Required) - Consider adding a search filter form input that allows you to filter the list of posts to just those for the specified username

-- Navigating to the `/users/:id` will show the page with the information about the `user` with the given `id`
+- Navigating to the `/posts/:id` will show the page with the information about the `post` with the given `id` including
+  - The content of the post
+  - The author of the post
+  - The list of comments for the post
+  - A form to add a new comment to a post.
+Submitting this form should show keep the browser on the same page but show the newly posted comment

   - Returns 404 if the id was not found.

-- From the browser, you can create the user
+- From the browser, you can create a post

-- From the browser, you can update the user
+- From the browser, you can update a post but only if you are the author

-- From the browser, you can delete the user
+- From the browser, you can delete a post but only if you are the author

+- From the browser, you can comment on any post

-- There is a validation error for incorrect create or update action
+- There should be a validation error for posts or comments that are attempting to influence the election.

-  - E.g. Each user has to have an email and an error is displayed if this required value is not provided

-- Users index page (`/users`) shows the list of all the users; for each user it shows the list of all posts that belong to the given user and for each post it shows all the comments that belong to the post.
+  Have fun with this.
+A simple example might be a validation error for posts that include the words "Trump" or "Harris"

 ## Resources